Anurag-Bachheti/Weather-App/README.md

 ## TODO:

-- fetch time from where lat, lng is fetched from (location of current lat, lng)
 - input fields to be responsive (currently, their size is always the same, make it as 5% or something...)
 - error to be shown, whatever is fetched from api
 - global variable usage and set using hooks